 Do you let fresh pasta dry before cooking?

-Yes, after making fresh pasta, toss the pasta with flour to prevent sticking, place it on a lightly floured surface, and let them sit for at least 30 minutes before cooking.
-It can sit out for up to 2 hours on the counter uncovered or overnight in the refrigerator.
+Yes, after making fresh pasta, toss the pasta with flour to prevent sticking, place it on a lightly floured surface, and let it sit for at least 30 minutes before cooking.
+It can sit out for up to two hours on the counter uncovered or overnight in the refrigerator.

 How long does fresh pasta last?

 Fresh pasta can last up to 24 hours in the refrigerator when homemade.
-If store-bought, fresh pasta can last 2-3 days in the refrigerator.
+If store-bought, fresh pasta can last two to three days in the refrigerator.